Jimmie Davis State Park

 Named after one of Louisiana’s most beloved governors (and, fun fact: the man who wrote state song “You Are My Sunshine”), Jimmie Davis State Park is a charming waterfront refuge on the shores of Caney Creek Reservoir.

 It’s popular with families, fishermen, cyclists and campers.
 Thanks to the park’s unique geography, located on a narrow peninsula with numerous inlets, you’re never more than a skipping-stone’s throw away from the water.
 That’s just one reason why boaters and fishermen rave about Jimmie Davis State Park.
 Another is because of what lies beneath — absolutely huge, trophy- and grill-worthy fish.
-The fattest largemouth bass and redear sunfish in state history were landed here, as of 2016.
+The fattest largemouth bass and redear sunfish in state history were landed here in 2016.
 There are plenty of bluegill lurking in these waters as well.
-Get details on the Louisiana Bass Trail.

 Off the water, you’ll be impressed by some of the prettiest scenery in north Louisiana — all of it preserved for your enjoyment.
 The hilly upland forest, just 30 miles from the state’s highest peak, entices mountain bikers and hikers.
 For a more serene experience, this pine and hardwood forest serves as a backdrop for picnics, lazing about on the beach, and watching the younger visitors let loose on the playgrounds.